krepicp/coupon-recommendation-ml-classification-project/README.md

 ---

-## ⚙️ 5.
+## ⚙️ 4.
 Data Preprocessing & EDA

 The source data was adapted to the needs of the analysis.

-Key data transformation steps include:
+**Key data transformation steps include:**

 - Removal of irrelevant/redundant features and rows with missing values.
 - Creation of new aggregated variables.